donkirkby/chess-kit/docs/index.md

 those ideas that many players are already familiar with, and mix them together with some newer game mechanics from the last 500 years of board game design.
 This collection contains chess games I've designed with hidden information, bluffing, deduction, role selection, and yes, zombies.
+It also contains my favourite chess games by other designers that add a twist to the classic.
 They can all be played with a standard chess set and common items like pencil and paper, coins, and playing cards.
+For a more deluxe experience, I offer custom chess cards and player screens.

-Hopefully, serious chess players can enjoy these as a light break between regular chess games, and new chess players can use them as a gentler introduction to the classic game.
+Hopefully, serious chess players can enjoy these games as a light break between regular chess games, and new chess players can use them as a gentler introduction to the classic game.
 Players of different chess abilities that might find a game of regular chess frustrating may enjoy exploring these games